bergesinstitute/graf-method/book-1-unit-4.md

 In Spanish, we use *hay* to express either *there is* or *there are*.
 It doesn't matter if it's masculine, feminine, singular, or plural:

-*Hay un piano - There is a piano*
+    Hay un piano.
+(There is a piano.)

-*Hay una guitarra - There is a guitar*
+    Hay una guitarra.
+(There is a guitar.)

-*Hay unos pianos - There are some pianos*
+    Hay unos pianos.
+(There are some pianos.)

-*Hay unas guitarras - There are some guitars*
+    Hay unas guitarras.
+(There are some guitars.)

 To make a sentence negative, we just place the word *no* right before *hay*: